On This Page...

 - List schools, churches and residential communities within a 2 nautical mile radius for airports and within one nautical mile for heliports;

 - List all waste disposal sites within a 5 nautical mile radius of the proposed landing area.

 In addition to the standard form 7480-1, submittals affecting an airport must include the following:

-- Landing Area Sketch (MS Word): Provide a detailed drawing of the proposed landing area depicting latitude, longitude, length and width, and ALL obstructions (examples of obstructions are: buildings, high line wires, roads, railroads, towers, etc.) within the vicinity of the runway and its approaches as depicted above.
+- Landing Area Sketch (PDF): Provide a detailed drawing of the proposed landing area depicting latitude, longitude, length and width, and ALL obstructions (examples of obstructions are: buildings, high line wires, roads, railroads, towers, etc.) within the vicinity of the runway and its approaches as depicted above.
 Also identify the section, township, and range your landing area is to be located in on the enclosed Landing Area Sketch.